Karim-DevOps/CI-CD-wordpress-plugin/README.md

 ### 1. Activate the Plugin

-1. Copy the plugin folder `Hello DevOps` to:
+1. Copy the plugin folder `Hello-DevOps` to:

    ```text
    wp-content/plugins/Hello-DevOps